7 Non-Profit Copywriting Tips to Motivate Donors

-June 19, 2019 – Imagine it’s Christmas season, buying and gifts abound, and many are consumed with thoughts about what they will buy for so-and-so.
-Shopping malls are more than crowded and plans are busily coming together for festive dinners.
+Imagine it’s the holiday season.
+Many are consumed with thoughts about what they’ll buy, and plans are busily coming together for festive dinners.

-And then, we are hit with this picture: a child has dug himself a home out of a discarded computer box – presumably, the remains of a luckier child’s gift.
-This all takes place in a crumbling graffiti alley.
+And then, we are hit with this picture: a child has created himself a home out of a discarded computer box – presumably, the remains of a luckier child’s gift.

 Image credit: Covenant House Toronto